Business Immigration

 4. Entry and Onboarding: Upon visa approval, the worker enters Spain, registers with Social Security within 30 days, and gets a Foreigner's Identity Card (TIE).
 You're now set for up to nine months of productive collaboration.

 Pro Tip for HR: Use digital portals like the Ministry of Labor's online system to track status.
-Partner with EOR (Employer of Record) services for complex cases, especially if quotas are tight.
+Partner with EOR (Employer of Record) services for complex cases, especially if quotas are tight – the 2026 GECCO framework supports named or generic job offers for faster collective recruitment.

 Application Tips: Streamline Your HR Workflow